oricis/Caliopen/devtools/kubernetes/README.md

 ##### NOTE:

-This command resets kubeadm, so be careful if you have any other kubernetes configs on your machine.
+This command resets kubeadm, so be careful if you have any other kubernetes clusters running on your machine (no need to worry about kube configs).

 ## Usage